Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 Continue circling around the hill until you come to a path which takes you directly to the motte.

-Do a circuit to fully appreciate the hat like perfect form of this great site and then exit by the western path to continue your route.
+Do a full circuit to appreciate the hat like perfect form of this great site and then exit by your entry path to continue your route.

 After a short section on an agricultural track you come to a large vehicle gate where you bear left through a pedestrian gateway back into the forest.
 Your final hill lies directly ahead and as you will soon discover it is the largest of the day!